Nicolau Lobato Presidential Palace: Description

 The palace and its grounds are located in Avenida Presidente Nicolau Lobato, in the suco of Bairro Pite, west of Dili's city centre.
 The grounds are approximately 9 ha in area.

 The name of both the palace and the Avenida honours Nicolau Lobato, former leader of the Fretilin political party and the armed resistance to the Indonesian occupation of East Timor; the announcement of the name was made on the tenth anniversary of the referendum at which the people of East Timor had voted for independence from Indonesia.

 The palace is two storeys high, and is in the shape of a letter U. Its design is a combination of Timorese vernacular architecture and modern styles.
 Its main entrance is decorated in a traditional pattern, and the roof directly above it is shaped like that of an Uma Lulik, the traditional animist reliquary house found in the villages of East Timor.
 At the rear of the palace are gardens.

 The palace serves as the official workplace of the President.
 However, it is not also an official residence.
-At the time it was being built, East Timor could not afford to provide its President or Prime Minister with such a residence, and they both lived in their own homes.
+At the time it was being built, Timor-Leste could not afford to provide its President or Prime Minister with such a residence, and they both lived in their own homes.
 Additionally, Ramos-Horta had announced an unwillingness to move into the Palácio de Lahane, the former official residence of the Governor of Portuguese Timor, which had recently been refurbished.

 In the entrance hall of the palace is an exhibition, 'Lost World' (O Mondo Perdido), prepared by the Science Centre of Monash University, Australia, with support from ConocoPhillips and the Australian Defence Force.
-The exhibition focuses on East Timor's very ancient past, and includes various models and relics.
+The exhibition focuses on Timor-Leste's very ancient past, and includes various models and relics.
 Its star attraction is a skeleton of a Tarbosaurus bataar, which was excavated in Mongolia and included in the exhibition at Ramos-Horta's request.
-The exhibition was previously displayed at the Municipal Market of Dili until that building was converted into a convention centre, and is expected to remain at the palace until the completion of the proposed National Museum of East Timor.
+The exhibition was previously displayed at the Municipal Market of Dili until that building was converted into a convention centre, and is expected to remain at the palace until the completion of the proposed National Museum of Timor-Leste.